satyakinkohli/blockchain-final-project/README.md

 ## 7. Other Important Javascript Files ##

-enrollAdmin.js
-This file enrolls an admin to GradeNewScope.
+_enrollAdmin.js_: This file enrolls an admin to GradeNewScope.
 An admin is essential for the functioning of our application.

-registerUser.js
-This file registers a user to GradeNewScope A new wallet is subsequently created for the registrant.
+_registerUser.js_: This file registers a user to GradeNewScope A new wallet is subsequently created for the registrant.
 We have 2 types of users- teachers and students each having their respective portal for interacting with our application.
 This file is invoked with the email id submitted by the registrant.

-query.js
-This file is used to invoke 3 functions in the chaincode - queryAssignment(), queryAllAssignments() and teacherQueryUngraded() with the appropriate arguments.
+_query.js_: This file is used to invoke 3 functions in the chaincode - queryAssignment(), queryAllAssignments() and teacherQueryUngraded() with the appropriate arguments.

-invoke.js
-This file is used to invoke 2 functions in the chaincode - submitAssignment() and  submitScore() with the appropriate arguments.
+_invoke.js_: This file is used to invoke 2 functions in the chaincode - submitAssignment() and  submitScore() with the appropriate arguments.